SaaS Sales Intelligence vs CRE Prospecting · Different Jobs

 Apollo.io

 Apollo is a sales intelligence platform built for SaaS teams.
-SCAYLED is a CRE prospecting tool built for commercial real estate brokers and agents.
-Both find contacts, for completely different workflows.
+SCAYLED is a territory intelligence platform built for commercial real estate brokers and agents.
+Both surface contacts, for completely different workflows.

 The short version

 Apollo is a serious B2B tool.
-I used it myself before building SCAYLED.
 It does account-based marketing, contact enrichment, email sequencing, and LinkedIn overlay better than almost anything else on the market.
-If you are running a SaaS SDR team, Apollo is probably already in your stack and SCAYLED is not relevant to you.
+For a SaaS SDR team, Apollo is probably already in the stack and SCAYLED is not relevant.

-The gap is building-level occupier data.
-The brokers I work with who tried Apollo for CRE prospecting found it covers maybe 20% of their needs, the big corporate tenants you would target for tenant-rep work.
-It misses the other 80%: the mid-market operators, family businesses, and owner-occupiers that actually sign most industrial leases.
-That is the problem I built SCAYLED to solve.
+The gap is building-level occupier intelligence.
+Brokers who try Apollo for CRE prospecting find it covers roughly 20% of the job, the large corporate tenants targeted for tenant-rep work.
+It misses the other 80%: the mid-market operators, family businesses, and owner-occupiers that sign most industrial leases.
+SCAYLED is built to close exactly that gap, mapping the occupiers around a listing, scanning any target building or estate directly, and monitoring the territory for the signals that precede a move.

 Workflow comparison